 (i) taking all necessary legislative, administrative and other measures to eradicate impugned practices which discriminate and violate the basic human rights of the individuals with diverse sexual orientation and gender identities;

-(ii) undertaking protection measures for the persons identifying themselves with the LGBT community or group;
+(ii) undertaking protection measures for the persons identifying themselves with rights of the LGBT community or group;

 (iii) ensuring accountability of perpetrators violating the basic human rights of the LGBT community and also seeking redress for the victims; and,